wayne0419/NTUVFX/proj2/README.md

 ![img](https://github.com/wayne0419/NTUVFX/blob/main/proj2/readme_material/9_2_combine_without_blending.png?raw=true)

 Hmmm, the image are aligned correctly, but the color between them are not merged well.
-We can easily see the connection boundary between images.
+We can easily see the connection boundary between them.

 ## Image Blending

-To solve the "color between them are not merged well" issue.
-I use linear interpolation toe blend the colors between images, illustrated as below image.
+To solve the "color between images are not merged well" issue.
+I use linear interpolation to blend the colors between images, illustrated as below image.

 ![img](https://github.com/wayne0419/NTUVFX/blob/main/proj2/readme_material/formula2.png?raw=true)